 Deciding what launch is right for you

-I know we talked about the main archetypes who choose each type of course launch, but maybe you find yourself identifying with a mix of personas, or you don’t see yourself in any of the people earlier described.
+We talked about the main archetypes who choose each type of course launch, but maybe you find yourself identifying with a mix of personas, or you don’t see yourself in any of the people earlier described.
+No worries.

 Launch strategy is important, but which launch strategy you choose to implement is less so.
 As long as you’ve got a solid product and an interested and engaged audience, you’re likely to find success no matter which method you choose.